 Know someone who would be an excellent participant for one of our programs?
 Nominate them!
 All nominated students will be directly contacted by our National Office of Recruitment and Admissions, inviting them to attend the weekend.
 More information can be found by calling (513) 487-3200 or HUCyouth@huc.edu.

-This year's programs are co-sponsored by Hebrew Union College-Jewish Institute of Religion, the American Jewish Archives, and NFTY.
+This year's programs are co-sponsored by Hebrew Union College-Jewish Institute of Religion, the Religious Action Center of Reform Judaism, and NFTY.